ietf-wg-acme/acme/draft-ietf-acme-acme.md

 any individual channel.
 Some vulnerabilities arise (noted below) when an attacker can exploit both the ACME channel and one of the others.

-On the ACME channel, in addition to network layer attackers, we also need to account for man-in-the-middle (MitM) attacks at the application layer, and for abusive use of the protocol itself.
-Protection against application layer MitM addresses potential attackers such as Content Distribution Networks (CDNs) and middleboxes with a TLS MitM function.
+On the ACME channel, in addition to network-layer attackers, we also need to account for man-in-the-middle (MitM) attacks at the application layer and for abusive use of the protocol itself.
+Protection against application-layer MitM addresses potential attackers such as Content Distribution Networks (CDNs) and middleboxes with a TLS MitM function.
 Preventing abusive use of ACME means ensuring that an attacker with access to the validation channel can't obtain illegitimate authorization by acting as an ACME client (legitimately, in terms of the protocol).

 ACME does not protect against other types of abuse by a MitM on the ACME channel.
 For example, such an attacker could send a bogus "badSignatureAlgorithm" error response to downgrade a client to the lowest-quality signature algorithm that the server supports.
-A MitM that is present on all connections (such as a CDN), can cause denial-of-service conditions in a variety of ways.
+A MitM that is present on all connections (such as a CDN) can cause denial-of-service conditions in a variety of ways.

 ## Integrity of Authorizations